 What methods are commonly used to test THC levels in cannabis and hemp?

-Common methods for testing THC levels include gas chromatography (GC), high-performance liquid chromatography (HPLC), and mass spectrometry (MS).
-These methods provide accurate measurements of THC concentrations in samples.
+Testing methods include gas chromatography (GC), high-performance liquid chromatography (HPLC), and mass spectrometry (MS).
+These techniques are widely accepted for their precision in determining THC concentrations.

 How does gas chromatography work in testing THC levels?

-Gas chromatography separates compounds in a sample based on their volatility.
-The sample is vaporised and passed through a column, where different compounds travel at different rates, allowing for the quantification of THC levels.
+Gas chromatography separates chemical compounds based on their volatility.
+The sample is vaporised and passed through a column; different substances move at different rates, allowing THC to be identified and measured.

 What is the difference between high-performance liquid chromatography (HPLC) and gas chromatography (GC)?